Wondering how to start a Facebook group for business? We’ve got you.

 InVideo has a Facebook group that is accessible to those who use the tool.
 It’s a private group that allows its members to post their questions, share the work they created using InVideo, and also learn from fellow community members.

-Answering these questions at an early stage will help you design the strategy and content for your target audience on the Facebook group.
+Answering these questions at an early stage, probably right when you are learning about how to start a Facebook group, will help you design the strategy and content for your target audience.

 Step 3: Setting Rules for your Facebook Group

 An engaged Facebook group will have a lot of exciting discussions and so it is important to set boundaries so members know what is off-limits.
 While Facebook has suggested rules that you can use, you can also choose to create and add your own specific rules.

 You will use these rules to moderate the group and if such a time comes when a member or more has violated the community guidelines, Facebook lets you send them a warning and ban notification, citing the reason for misconduct.

 Facebook lets you ask 3 questions to potential members who wish to join your group.
 This feature lets you have quality control on who you give access to be a part of your community.